bw2/bw2.github.io/2022-05-06-STR-truth-set.md

 The truth set allows us to ask: if we genotype all loci in a given catalog, how many CHM1-CHM13 STR variants are we guaranteed to miss because they fall outside this catalog?

-Here we compare several catalogs and approaches:
+Here I compare several catalogs and approaches:
 <table>
    <tr>
       <th></th>